Why Single View?

 With the output from the previous tasks, you can start the process of designing the single view schema.
 In this section we'll describe the main tasks to perform in order to correctly design the schema.

 First, you have to define common fields that must appear in each document.
 For example, every customer document should contain a unique identifier such as a number or an email address.
 This will be the primary key of the single view and will be indexed as a primary key.
 Analyzing query patterns will also help identify secondary indexes that need to be created.
-For example, we may regularly query customers against location and products or services they have purchased.
+For example, we may regularly query customers against locations they have visited and products or services they have purchased.

 Since data may be represented with different formats in different systems, you also need to define canonical formats of the fields.